Soto, Curaçao

 Soto is a small town in northern Curaçao.
 It is located close to Santa Marta Bay, a deep indentation in the island's northwest coast.
 The small town of Santa Cruz lies just to the northwest, and the town of Barber, Curaçao lies to the northeast, across the hilly ridge which stretches for much of the island's length.

 Overview

 The history of Soto begins with the plantations Klein Santa Martha and Groot Santa Martha.
 The plantations were founded before 1696, and were one of the oldest of Curaçao.
 After the abolition of slavery in 1863, agricultural communities were established.
 In 1925, a church was constructed in Soto, and a parish was established.
 Next to the church, a school, convent and a boarding school were built.

 The population density is low, and the number of inhabitants has remained constant with a slight downwards trend.
 Soto is one of the poorest areas of Curaçao.

-Playa Santa Martha is a public beach on the Santa Marta Bay.
-The Bay is a lagoon with azure water.
-There used to be a hotel on the beach, however nowadays it is a quiet spot.
+Playa Santa Martha is a public beach on the Santa Marta Bay, a lagoon with azure water.
+A new hotel, owned by TUI, is expected to open in 2026.
+From Santa Martha Bay, visitors can take boat trip to the Blue Room cave and Playa Piskado, abundant with turtles.

-They started to build a new big hotel, which will open in 2026, so it will get more lively.
-The hotel owner is TUI.

-On the way to the hotel is a viewing point that overlooks the breathtaking nature of the lagoon, surrounded by hills.
-Those turn yellow when the flowers are in bloom.

-From Santa Martha Bay, you can take a fun and relaxing boat trip to the Blue Room cave and Playa Piskado, where the turtles are.